 For the spiny dogfish component of the alternative, Alternative 3 will have a similar impact for reducing Atlantic sturgeon bycatch mortality in the New Jersey polygon as Alternative 2 and Alternative 4.
 Alternative 3 is likely to be less negative than Alternatives 1, 4, and 5 for sea turtles but more negative than Alternative 2.
 For large whales, the impact of Alternative 3 is very similar to the impacts of Alternative 2, including potential negative impacts to North Atlantic right whales because of shifting more gillnet effort into their Southern New England habitat.
 With the exception of Northern right whales, Alternative 3 is less negative for large whales compared to alternatives 1, 4, and 5.
-Alternative 3 is likely to be slightly less negative for MMPA species that have exceeded PBR and slightly more positive for MMPA species that have not exceeded PBR compared to Alternative 2, Alternative 3 is likely slightly more negative for MMPA species that have exceeded PBR and slightly less positive for MMPA species that have not exceeded PBR and slightly less positive for MMPA species that have not exceeded PBR.
+Alternative 3 is likely to be slightly less negative for MMPA species that have exceeded PBR and slightly more positive for MMPA species that have not exceeded PBR and slightly less that have exceeded PBR and slightly less positive for MMPA species that have not exceeded PBR.